fardjad/dqlite-vip/README.md

 # dqlite-vip

-**Dqlite-vip** is a small, self-contained program designed to create a highly available cluster of Linux machines within a local network, without imposing specific requirements on the software running on the nodes.

-The program’s primary function is to assign a configurable virtual IP address to one of the machines in the cluster (i.e., the elected leader) and to automatically transfer the virtual IP to another machine if/when the current leader fails.
+**Dqlite-vip** is a lightweight and standalone program for creating a highly available cluster of Linux machines on a local network.
+Its primary function is to assign a configurable virtual IP address to one of the machines in the cluster (i.e., the cluster leader) and to automatically transfer the virtual IP to another machine in case the current leader fails.

-As its name suggests, dqlite-vip is built on [Dqlite](https://dqlite.io/), an embeddable, and highly available data store powered by the Raft consensus algorithm.
+As the name suggests, dqlite-vip is built on [Dqlite](https://dqlite.io/), an embeddable, and highly available data store powered by the Raft consensus algorithm.

 ## Architecture

 A typical dqlite-vip cluster consists of 3, 5, or 7 nodes.
-Because dqlite-vip is built on Dqlite, which implements the Raft consensus algorithm, all best practices and considerations for Raft also apply to dqlite-vip.
+Since it is built on Dqlite, which uses the Raft consensus algorithm, all Raft best practices and considerations apply to dqlite-vip too.
+Key considerations include:

-To point out a few of the most important ones:

 1. For the cluster to remain operational, the majority of its nodes must be available.
 The majority is defined as `(n/2) + 1`, where `n` is the number of